Long gone are the days where you can rely on products or services alone to sustain a business.

 4) You get to build a connection with your customers

-Like every other relationship, it has to begin with an emotional connection.
+Like every other relationship, customer loyalty has to begin with an emotional connection.

 The consumers we know of today aren’t only interested in products and services that can give them the best bang for their buck, they gravitate towards brands that they can resonate and share a connection with.